udayraj10/blood-connect-api/README.md

   donor, and already fulfilled requests.

 - **Database Flexibility**: Runs on H2 in-memory database by default — no setup needed.
   Switch to MySQL or PostgreSQL by changing one property.
-Schema managed entirely by Flyway migrations with seed data loaded on startup.

 - **Swagger UI Documentation**: Interactive API documentation available at `/swagger-ui.html`.
   All endpoints documented with request bodies, response schemas, and status codes.